paulwilcox/simethics/src/towardPrincipia.md

   perhaps synnonymously), objects can be defined by a 'building' rule as opposed to just an explicit listing of perceptions and other objects.
 - Objects don't have to be conscious, though I am biased to speak of them as such.
+- Our motivation for creating these objects initially comes from how intense pleasure and pain couples with other perceptions, to create objects with pain and pleasure as elements.
+  But it is also advantageous to create objects without pain and pleasure as elements in order to couple them, as a whole, to pain and pleasure or to other objects with pain and pleasure.
+- The 'element of' operation of set-theory doesn't exist in our instinctive apparati.
+  For us, it is non recursive.
+So given 'A: { x, B: { y, z } }', mathematically it would be inaccurate for us to say 'z is an element of A'.
+Rather, we should say, 'z is an element of an element of A'.
+But our minds are more easily  capable of the former.
+  Vulnerabilites such as this shouldn't change the theory of the ideal.
+But it should change the theory of the practical.
+- Perceptive sets that are very close to created objects can be represented downward (ignoring elements) or upward (adding elements).

 We can put placeholders in our sets

-- Perceptive sets that are very close to created objects can be represented downward (ignoring elements) or upward (adding elements).
-    * This is reflexive imagination
-    * A fuller form of imagination in line with our understanding of it comes with 'control', described later.
-    * When 'time' as a concept is understood, and imagination is applied, the 'future' can be constructed.
-- A 'placeholder' is possible in an object.
-    * An abstraction may seem to be in order, but the best one might be ambiguous:
+- An abstraction may seem to be in order, but the best one might be ambiguous:
-    * Imagine an infant encoutering the following objects
+- Imagine an infant encoutering the following objects
     > needle: { 'pointy', 'silver', 'pain' },
     > knife: { 'flat', 'silver', 'pain' }
     > spoon: { 'round', 'silver', 'pleasure' }
     > plate: { 'round', 'flat', 'white', 'pleasure' }
     > finger: { 'pointy', 'peachy', 'pleasure' }
-    * This infant best not be afraid of all silver things, but best be afraid of some silver things.
+- This infant best not be afraid of all silver things, but best be afraid of some silver things.
 And yet, in seeking the completion to { 'silver', ..., 'pain' }, neither 'pointy' nor 'flat' is appropriate becasue they can lead to pleasurable things.
-    * A { 'silver', null, 'pain' } could possiby be created and sometimes can be useful.
+- A { 'silver', null, 'pain' } could possiby be created and sometimes can be useful.
     But novel perceptive-sets with 'silver' and some other property might easily not lead to pain, making the set with the placeholder weak in terms of utility.
-    * A { 'silver', { 'pointy' or 'flat' }, 'pain' } object would be more useful.
+- A { 'silver', { 'pointy' or 'flat' }, 'pain' } object would be more useful.
-    * A { 'silver', not-'round', 'pain' } object would also be more useful, and far more efficient if the ambiguity is with mroe than just two items.
+- A { 'silver', not-'round', 'pain' } object would also be more useful, and far more efficient if the ambiguity is with mroe than just two items.
-    * But a 'not' element can but doesn't have to bring up perceptions to the mind.
+- But a 'not' element can but doesn't have to bring up perceptions to the mind.
 It can be 'blank' or 'dark' in the mind but still be useful.
 This is a 'placeholder'.
-    * Placeholders aren't just from 'not' elements, that was just an example of how to come to one.
+- Placeholders aren't just from 'not' elements, that was just an example of how to come to one.
-    * TODO: maybe a better or added exmaple that isn't 'not' based.
+- TODO: maybe a better or added exmaple that isn't 'not' based.

 We discover that we have 'control' over some perceptions, and not others.